 Follow this link to some of George attractions:

-A big part of central Penang island is covered by tropical forest.
-So, nature-loving visitors can expend those extra calories (from all those delicious street food!) by hiking the many forested trails that criss-crosses the island.
+Looking at downtown George Town with only a few patches of greenery, visitors can be forgiven for seeing Penang as an urbanised state.
+Unbeknownst to many, 10 km as the crow flies lies a whole series of forested hills and nature trails.
+Indeed, at least 50% of Penang island’s land area is covered by tropical forest.
+So, nature-loving visitors can expend those extra calories (from all those delicious street food!) by hiking the many Natural Heritage trails that criss-crosses the island.